 Chatbots are built on a Natural Language Processing (NLP) engine that allows you to set predefined answers to questions that a user may ask.
 From there, the chatbot processes these predefined questions and answers to converse with users.

 While chatbots on Facebook’s Messenger service have recently stepped up and really taken off, chatbots have been around for much longer than you think.
 Chatbots have been used by businesses for many years to support their growing customer service demands.
-For years, you’ve been able to call a bank or a mobile phone network provider, and be greeted by an automated assistant that aims to solve your issues through basic voice and input commands.
+For years, you’ve been able to call a bank or a mobile phone network provider and be greeted by an automated assistant that aims to solve your issues through basic voice and input commands.

-As artificial intelligence and technology continues to evolve, and change the digital landscape with it, social media platforms such as Facebook have seen the potential to support chatbots through instant messaging services.
+As artificial intelligence and technology continues to evolve and change the digital landscape with it, social media platforms such as Facebook have seen the potential to support chatbots through instant messaging services.

-Following the acquisition of WhatsApp back in 2014 in a deal worth around $19 billion, Facebook has lead the way and their Messenger service now has over 300,000 chatbots.
+Following the acquisition of WhatsApp back in 2014 in a deal worth around $19 billion, Facebook has led the way and their Messenger service now has over 300,000 chatbots.
 From ordering pizza with Dominos Bot, through to getting recommendations for great places to eat from Foodie, the marketplace is growing.
-You can see all all these chatbots for yourself on Botlist.
+You can see all these chatbots for yourself on Botlist.

 Chatbots for Facebook Messenger have the edge over traditional customer service channels in two key ways – convenience and reach.
 The most obvious advantage is they’re always on, so customers can seek product options and advice 24/7, 365 days a year.
 In addition, they help brands forge stronger relationships with customers, while strengthening their social media presence.

 So why have we seen a boom in Facebook Messenger chatbots?
 Here are some statistics to put things into perspective:

 - Facebook Messenger has over 900 million monthly users.